talagart/spimple-terraform-project/README.md

 Managing cloud infrastructure manually can be time-consuming and error-prone.
 As the complexity of infrastructure grows, maintaining consistency and repeatability becomes a significant challenge.

 ## Solution
 I developed a Terraform project to automate the deployment of cloud infrastructure.
 Terraform allows for infrastructure as code, enabling version control, collaboration, and automation.
-The project includes setting up a VPC, subnets, security groups, and EC2 instances.
+The project includes setting up a VPC, subnets, security groups, EC2 instances with preinstalled WordPress, an RDS database, S3 bucket for media, ElastiCache for caching, and a backup plan.

 ## Impact
 This project demonstrates the ability to efficiently manage cloud resources using infrastructure as code, reducing manual errors and improving deployment speed.
 It showcases skills in Terraform, AWS, and automation.